 Requests for Records from the Habersham County Sheriff's Office

 The Habersham County Sheriff’s Office will work diligently in fulfilling your request for documents in accordance with the Open Records Act.
 As authorized by O.C.G.A.
 Section 50-18-71(b)(2), the Habersham County Sheriff’s Office has designated an Open Records Officer.
-Official requests for records under the Open Records Act must be made directly to the Open Records Officer, Miranda Kemp.
+Official requests for records under the Open Records Act must be made directly to the Open Records Officer, Kelly Duncan.
 Official Open Record requests for records from the Sheriff's Department, including arrest reports, incident or accident reports, etc. may be emailed to the Open Records Officer at firstname.lastname@example.org.
-Mrs. Kemp can also be reached by phone at 706-839-0513.
+Mrs. Duncan can also be reached by phone at 706-839-0519.

 Requests for Records from Habersham County E-911